 Tobacco may affect clozapine metabolism through CYP1A2; therefore, it is important to understand the blood levels and efficacy of clozapine when a patient smokes or when they abruptly stop.

-Serious side effects that need to be monitored include but are not limited to:
+Serious side effects that require monitoring include but are not limited to:

 Weekly complete blood count (CBC) to measure ANC levels.
 ANC levels less than 1500 indicate neutropenia.
 Levels less than 500 indicate agranulocytosis.
-Complete blood count should be taken weekly for the first 6 months, then every other week for the next 6 months.
+A complete blood count should be taken weekly for the first six months, then every other week for the next six months.
 A national registry is in place to monitor for safe use.

 Diet and exercise, blood glucose levels